pic

 Warning! - About @inbounds

-In the example provided, @inbounds was added to illustrate the internal implementation of broadcasting, rather than a recommended practice for general use.
-In fact, @inbounds used incorrectly can lead to severe issues.
+In the example provided, @inbounds was added to illustrate the internal implementation of broadcasting, not as a general recommended practice.
+In fact, used incorrectly, @inbounds can cause serious issues.

-To understand what this macro does, Julia by default enforces bounds checking on array indices to prevent out-of-range access (e.g., it checks that a vector x with 3 elements isn't accessed at index x[4]).
-Adding @inbounds to a for-loop instructs Julia to bypass this check, thus speeding up computations.
-However, it simultaneously makes our code unsafe, including the possibility of returning incorrect results and other more pronounced issues.
+To understand what this macro does, Julia by default enforces bounds checks on array indices.
+For instance, it checks that a vector x with 3 elements isn't accessed at index x[4].
+In this way, out-of-range access is prevented.
+Placing @inbounds on a for-loop instructs Julia to disable these checks to improve performance.
+That speed gain, though, comes at the cost of safety: an out-of-range access can silently produce incorrect results or lead to other issues.

-A key implication of the example is that Julia's broadcasting is eager by default, meaning that the result is immediately computed and stored.
-In the example, this is reflected in 2 .* x being computed and stored in output, which also explains the observed memory allocation.
+A key implication of the example is that Julia's broadcasting is eager by default.
+In the example, this means that 2 .* x is immediately computed and then stored in output.
+This also explains the observed memory allocation.

 Importantly, memory allocations under broadcasting arise even if the result isn't explicitly stored.
-For example, computing sum(2 .* x) involves the computation and temporary storage of 2 .* x, before the sum is performed.
+For example, computing sum(2 .* x) involves the internal computation and temporary storage of 2 .* x.

 Broadcasting: Loop Fusion

-While eager broadcasting makes results readily available, their outputs may not be important in themselves.
-Instead, they could represent intermediate steps in a larger computation, with these outputs eventually being passed as inputs to subsequent operations.
+While eager broadcasting makes results readily available, their outputs may not be important by themselves.
+Instead, they could represent intermediate steps in a larger computation, eventually passed as inputs to subsequent operations.

 In the following, we address scenarios like this, where broadcasting is employed for intermediate results.
-The first approach we explore leverages a technique called loop fusion, which combines multiple broadcasting operations into a single loop.
+The first approach leverages a technique called loop fusion, which combines multiple broadcasting operations into a single loop.
 By doing so, the compiler can perform all operations in a single pass over the data.
-This not only eliminates the creation of multiple intermediate vectors, but also provides the compiler with a holistic view of the operations, thus allowing for further optimizations.
+This not only eliminates the creation of multiple intermediate vectors, but also provides the compiler with a holistic view of the operations, thus enabling further optimizations.

-Remarkably, when all broadcasting operations are nested within a single operation, the compiler automatically implements loop fusion.
-However, for complex expressions, writing a single lengthy expression can be impractical.
-To overcome this limitation, we'll show a method that enables us to break down operations into partial calculations, while still preserving loop fusion.
-This approach is based on the lazy design of functions definitions, making it possible to delay operations until their eventual combination.
+When all broadcasting operations are nested within a single operation, the compiler automatically implements loop fusion.
+For complex expressions, however, writing a single lengthy expression can be impractical.
+To overcome this limitation, we'll show how to break down an operation into partial calculations, while still preserving loop fusion.
+The method relieson the lazy design of functions definitions, allowing operations to be delayed until their final combination.

 x = rand(100)